Apple Art Activities for Preschool That’ll Excite Their Creativity

 Apple Directed Drawing

 Is drawing an important skill?
 Yup!
-Drawing not only helps with those fine motor skills that we are always working on, but it can help in so many other ways, too!
+Drawing not only helps with those fine motor skills that we are constantly working on, but it can also help in many other ways!

-Drawing helps us visualize, which can make it easier to read maps and diagrams.
+Drawing helps us visualize, making it easier to read maps and diagrams.
 When we draw, we use both sides of our brain.
-Drawing can help with analytical skills, communication, mental health, understanding a concept, and concentration.
-So yeah, this is an important life skill!
+Drawing can help with analytical skills, communication, mental health, concept understanding, and concentration.
+So yeah, drawing is an important life skill!

 This week, we worked on drawing an apple, an apple tree, and an apple blossom.
 But this bundle of directed drawings includes themed pictures for the entire year!
 Add this to your art center or writing center to work on the important skill of drawing!